Graphic Design - B.S.

 There are two major focus areas that students can choose from: (1) web design or (2) print design courses to fine tune skill sets in two major areas of the field.

 In their sophomore year, students assemble a comprehensive portfolio that demonstrates their increasingly sophisticated mastery of design.
 Students begin to identify and present themselves as independent designers through the development of focused identity that carries through to all of their presentation materials.

 The senior year is highlighted with real-world experience in the Design Team courses and through internships.
 Students develop competitive skills in project management by creating, managing and presenting graphic design projects for real-world clients.

 In Design Team I and II, senior-level students apply their knowledge to real-world problems through experiential education.
-Working from the John J. Bowen Center for Science and Innovation Design Center on campus, students provide design solutions for community partners.
+Working from the John J. Bowen Center for Science and Innovation, students provide design solutions for community partners.
 Students hone their design skills by creating, editing and presenting visual collateral that includes branding/logo design; print peripherals, including pamphlets, posters, organizational identity kits and infographics; video; motion graphics; and websites.
 Students work in project teams supervised by faculty.